oroinc/documentation/backend/entities/data-grids/how-to-pass-request-parameter-to-grid.rst

 Solution 2.
 Create Custom Event Listener
 ----------------------------------------

-If the first example does not work for you for some reason (datasource does not support parameters binding, you need to implement additional logic before binding parameters, etc.), you can create a listener for the ``oro_datagrid.datagrid.build.after`` event and set the parameter for the source query in this listener:
+If the first example does not work for you ( for example, datasource does not support parameters binding, or  you need to implement additional logic before binding parameters), you can create a listener for the
+``oro_datagrid.datagrid.build.after`` event and set the parameter for the source query in this listener:

 .. code-block:: php